-We use the official case data for Germany covering all cases from 10th September 2020 to 9th July 2021 from the national animal disease database (Tierseuchennachrichtensystem) [35].
-Being in the early phase of the outbreaks, the data can be separated into clusters [13], which are shown in Figure 1.
-In this paper, we will analyze one representative cluster in detail (Cluster 1), for reasons of clarity.
-All other clusters show similar microscopic patterns and we compare all clusters briefly in the results section.
+We used the official ASF case data for Germany covering all cases from 10 September 2020 to 9 July 2021 from the national animal disease database (Tierseuchennachrichtensystem) [35].
+Being in the early phase of the outbreak, we were able to separate the data into clusters [13], as shown in Figure 1.
+In this paper, we will analyze one representative cluster in detail (Cluster 1), for reasons of simplicity.
+All other clusters show similar microscopic patterns (see Supplementary Information) and we compare all clusters briefly in the results section.

-Each instance in the data set represents a case, i.e. time and coordinates of a positive detected wild boar.
-We refer to every such instance as an event, and use this term in particular for the random walk model instead of cases.
-For clarity, in this work we refer to a multiplicity of ASF-cases in wild boar as an outbreak (which should not be confused with occurrence of ASF in domestic pigs).
+Each instance in the data set represents a case, i.e. time and coordinates of a detected ASF-positive wild boar.
+To distinguish between real data and data generated by our model, we use the term event for the random walk model instead of case.
+For clarity, we refer to a cluster of ASF-cases in wild boar as an outbreak (which should not be confused with occurrence of ASF in domestic pigs).

-Figure 1: Outbreak data and its separation into clusters.
+Figure 1: African swine fever case data and its separation into clusters.

-In order to get a first simple estimate of the outbreak velocity, we consider the distance to the index case for each event over time.
+In order to get a first simple estimate of the outbreak velocity, we calculate the distance from each case to the index case over time.
 This is shown in Figure 2.
-Using a linear fit with vanishing intercept, we obtain a velocity of 0.042km/day.
-As we show below, this approach gives a good first estimate of the velocity, although it does not capture all features of the dynamics.
+Using a linear fit with vanishing intercept, we obtain a velocity of 0.042 km/day.
+As shown below, this approach gives a good first estimate of the velocity, although it does not capture all features of the dynamics.